Halep wins record Australian Open classic

 Thankfully for Halep and all parties involved, the blazing temperatures of the previous two days in Melbourne dipped considerably.

-From a high of 40.2 degrees Celsius Friday, Saturday's high reached just under 25 degrees.
+From a high of 40.2 degrees Celsius Friday, Saturday's peak reached just under 25 degrees.
 That can happen in Melbourne, where the weather is famously unpredictable.

-The win maintained Halep's chances of winning that first major but unlike Wozniacki -- who is still seeking a first one, too -- her immediate prospects might not be rosy.
+The win maintained Halep's chances of winning that first major but unlike Wozniacki -- who is still seeking a first one as well -- her immediate prospects might not be rosy.

 Halep -- the WTA's most popular player last season as voted by fans -- continues to play on an injured left ankle and leg after taking a tumble in the first round.
-Spending so much time on court Saturday won't have helped, despite the momentum garnered by such a marathon win.
+Spending so much time on court Saturday won't have helped, despite the momentum garnered by such a marathon outing.

 "It's sore," Halep said of the ankle.
 "I felt the pain.
 It's not recovered.
 It's impossible to recover after.
 After this match I think tomorrow is gonna be worse, but I just push, push myself, and we will see what's gonna happen."

-And Halep certainly sits in the tougher section of the draw, with Karolina Pliskova and Angelique Kerber or Maria Sharapova -- the latter pair tangle in Saturday's marquee encounter -- her possible foes later.
+And Halep certainly sits in the tougher section of the draw, with Karolina Pliskova and Kerber her possible foes deep into the second week.

 Naomi Osaka is the dual French Open finalist's next opponent, the Japanese crushing -- 'crushing' is apt given the pace on her groundstrokes -- local hopes by defeating Ashley Barty 6-4 6-2 in a match shifted from Rod Laver Arena to Margaret Court because of the length of Halep's slugfest.

 Davis -- one of the shortest elite players on the tour at 5-foor-2 -- didn't appear too downbeat in defeat.
-Keep in mind that in her lone other confrontation with Halep, she claimed two games.
+Keep in mind that in her lone other confrontation with Halep, she claimed only two games.

 "There is a lot to take away from that match," said Davis, whose father Bill is a prominent cardiologist who wrote the foreword to Novak Djokovic's book, 'Serve to Win.'
 "I played really, really well.
 Left all that I had out there on the court, and I did all that I could do."

+"I think there are a lot of things that I need to get better at and improve on," said Sharapova.
+"But looking at the overall picture, the overall beginning of this year, finishing the tournament, first thing is that I'm healthy.

+"That, to me, is a big thing because I'll be back on the practice court, I'm not starting from zero.
+There's a lot to build from."

-Alexander Zverev followed Halep on centre court and was upset by Hyeon Chung 5-7 7-6 (7-3) 2-6 6-3 6-0 to continue his struggles at majors.
-The German fourth seed has received much hype but at the grand slams he has yet to make a quarterfinal -- or beat top-50 opposition.
+Alexander Zverev followed Halep on centre court and was upset by South Korea's Hyeon Chung 5-7 7-6 (7-3) 2-6 6-3 6-0 to continue his struggles at majors.
+The German fourth seed has received much hype but at the grand slams he has yet to make a quarterfinal or beat top-50 opposition.

 Three of the 20-year-old's last five losses at slams have come in five sets.